tinode/chat/server/auth/rest/README.md

 See [here](../../store/types/types.go#L24) for an up to date list of supported error messages.

-* "internal": database failure or other internal failure.
+* "internal": database failure or other internal catch-all failure.
 * "malformed": request cannot be parsed or otherwise wrong.
 * "failed": authentication failed (wrong login or password, etc).
 * "duplicate value": duplicate credential, i.e. attempt to create a record with a non-unique login.